shankaranarayanan712/RobotService/README.md

 ## Running the project using Docker
 Note: To use Docker, you would need Docker installed in your system.
 Hence Please install if it is not present already

+ 1. cd YOUR_PATH/src

-1. Run the build command to build the container
+ 2. Run the build command to build the container
  $ docker build -t robot-service .

-2. run the container which was build using the below command
+3. run the container which was build using the below command
  $ docker run -it -p 9000:8080 robot-service

+The application will be running on http://localhost:9000 and the endpoints will be /api/robot for example, if you need to get the robot location you can use http://localhost:9000/api/robot Similarly for post method use Post as method type with http://localhost:9000/api/robot.
 ## Testing the project

     $ npm test

 ## Service Overview